How To Get The Most From Twitter Chats

 Take it offline.
 If this is a local hour, organise a “Tweet-up”.
 It needn’t be formal or even a regular event.
 Just pick a venue that’s convenient for the majority of users (a pub or cafe is fine), set up an Eventbrite event and get sharing.
-Whilst it’s not exclusive to #HampshireHour, we organise #CurryBusiness every month – both are fantastic opportunities to strengthen the relationships you have online.
+Whilst it’s not exclusive to #HampshireHour, we organise #CurryBusiness every month, held across Portsmouth, Southampton and the surrounding areas – both are fantastic opportunities to strengthen the relationships you have online.
 It doesn’t matter if five people or 60 people show up, there are only so many people you can talk to at a networking meeting.

 Measuring Twitter Success

 Your success is likely to be increased mentions and mention reach as well as traffic to your website.
 This traffic contributes to the conversion funnel that creates leads and sales on your website.